 Vanderbilt University Medical Center, Vanderbilt Stallworth Rehabilitation Center, Monroe Carrell Jr. Children’s Hospital at Vanderbilt, Tennessee Health System (VA Hospital), Dayani Center for Health and Wellness, Osher Center for Integrative Medicine, and Vanderbilt Outpatient Clinics.

 Yes.
 Each resident is expected to participate in a research project during the residency.
 Residents may take an elective month during their 3rd or 4th year, if needed to complete their project.

 Yes.
-During PGY-3 & PGY-4 years, residents have a total of 3 elective [internal rotations] or selective [away rotations] months.
+During PGY-3 & PGY-4 years, residents have a total of 3 elective [away rotations] or selective [internal rotations] months.

 Approximately 1,130 adult and pediatric combined

 Currently, PGY-2 residents take home call an average of 2 nights per month and 8 weekends per year.
 PGY-3 residents also average 2 nights per month and 3 weekends per year.
 PGY-4 residents cover 2 weekends per year.

 $2,000 will be given each year for educational expenses and for travel to national conferences

 - Journal Club

 Yes, USMLE and/or COMPLEX exam scores are required with a passing score for USMLE Step 1 and/or COMPLEX Level 1.

 At this time, we are not able to sponsor visa requests.